 \subsection{Metrics}

 We evaluate speech quality using DNSMOS~\cite{reddy2021dnsmosnonintrusiveperceptualobjective}.
+The evaluation also employs three distortion metrics to assess the quality of enhanced speech. \textbf{STFT} Distance measures the Euclidean distance between the Short-Time Fourier Transform (STFT) spectrograms of the enhanced and clean signals, capturing discrepancies in the time-frequency domain. \textbf{Mel} Distance computes the distance in the mel-scale spectrogram space, which aligns more closely with human auditory perception by emphasizing lower frequencies. \textbf{LPS} (Log Power Spectrum) Distance quantifies the distortion in the logarithmic power spectrum domain, reflecting energy distribution differences across frequency bins.
+Lower values across all three metrics indicate better speech enhancement performance.

-We do not compute sample-level metrics such as PESQ, SI-SNR, and STOI, as these metrics are not well suited for generative methods.
+We do not compute sample-level metrics in time-domain such as PESQ, SI-SNR, and STOI, as these metrics are not well suited for generative methods.
+Sample-level metrics such as PESQ evaluates quality by directly comparing the enhanced speech to its clean counterpart in time domain, measuring sample-level similarity.
+However, generative models aim to model the distribution of real data, and as a result, the generated speech might sound realistic despite having a more considerable distance from the clean version ~\cite{yao2025gensegenerativespeechenhancement,kang2025llaseg1incentivizinggeneralizationcapability}.
 In generative settings, the synthesized waveform may not be perfectly aligned with the reference signal even when the perceptual quality is high, often resulting in artificially low scores~\cite{wang2024selmspeechenhancementusing,libera2025focalcodec,dellalibera2025focalcodecstreamstreaminglowbitratespeech}.
 Therefore, we do not report these metrics in our evaluation.